sustech-topology/TopCap/TopCap/primary/README.md

 To be more specific in this step, we prepare a corresponding code [`SVM.py`](SVM.py) for the SVM algorithm and use it with TopCap in the [model comparison experiments](/TopCap/comparison).
 This script evaluates the performance of a Gaussian Radial Basis Function (RBF) SVM classifier on a dataset using stratified 5-fold cross-validation.
 Key aspects are as follows.

-- Data loading and preprocessing
+- Data loading & preprocessing
   - Reads a `.csv` file (e.g., [`Sample_TIMIT.csv`](Sample_TIMIT.csv)) where the third and fourth columns represent features and the fifth column represents binary labels.
   - Ensures that the dataset is suitable for binary classification.

-- Pipeline construction and cross-validation
+- Pipeline construction & cross-validation
   - Constructs a scikit-learn pipeline that standardises the features using StandardScaler and then applies an SVM classifier with an RBF kernel.
   - Performs stratified 5-fold cross-validation in parallel (using all available CPU cores by default) to assess model performance.